Search by

 Features

 Denmark Road Sanctuary students reviews reflect the student satisfaction regarding the room, amenities, and the staff.
-A Double En-Suite is packed with basic amenities like a comfy double bed and a spacious shelving unit.
-Your personal learning zone contains a desk and a chair.
 These will accommodate your laptop, books, and notes, and provide a distraction-free area to complete your schoolwork.
 With this, your bills include 250 Mb/s wifi and broadband, water, electricity, content insurance, and heating.

 Denmark Road Manchester accommodation comes with many common amenities to elevate your student living experience here.
 The common room and the lounge area offer an open space for conversations with friends.
-The large flat-screen TV is supported by wifi for seamless streaming and binge-watching.
+The large flat-screen TV is supported by wifi for seamless streaming and binge-watching in this off-campus University of Manchester accommodation.
 You can engage in stimulating matches in the games room with your mates.
 On-site laundry facilities are provided to make your tasks easy.
 For any inconvenience, you can call upon the 24-hour maintenance team.
 The property is secured with on-site security and CCTV.
 However, Denmark Road does not allow pets and smoking inside its premises.

 Location and What's Hot?

-Red Chilli also serves international dishes at an affordable price to the students.
-Just steps away, The Whitworth Cafe and Gemini Café offer your daily dose of caffeine with a tasty menu of appetisers.
-Funkademia and Deadbolt Club are some of the best clubs in Manchester to add the extra edge to your nightlife activities.
-All these engaging social and nightlife spots are near Denmark Road, so students can enjoy their precious college days to the fullest.
+Pho 23 and Red Chilli also offer international dishes at student-friendly prices near Denmark Road student accommodation and Denmark Road Manchester accommodation.
+A few steps away, The Whitworth Cafe and Gemini Cafe provide your caffeine fix along with a delicious menu of starters, making them popular spots mentioned in Denmark Road Sanctuary students reviews.
+Funkademia and Deadbolt Club are two of the finest clubs in Manchester where you can add that extra spice to your nightlife activities.
+All these lively social and nightlife spots are close to Denmark Road student accommodation and Denmark Road Manchester, so students can make the most of their college days.

 Commute

 The Manchester transport network is made up of trams, buses, trains, cycling infrastructure, walking routes, and the airport.
 The trams run across 99 stops, connecting the city centre to the suburbs.
-You can get on a tram from Deansgate-Castlefield or St Peter's Square.
-The bus network is spread over 600 bus routes, and in some areas free city centre shuttle buses are also available.
 You can get on a bus from Denmark Road or Manchester Academy.
 The trains connect Manchester to nearby towns and cities and are best for longer journeys.
 You can board a train from Manchester Oxford Road or Ardwick.
-All these affordable modes of transport will take you to your destination.
-What’s more, these are near Denmark Road.
+Manchester Oxford Road Station can be reached within a 15-minute walk from Denmark Road.

 Clear